rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 Note that this just renders the `action` attribute in the HTML markup.
 There is no real network request being sent to this `action` on submit.
 Instead, react-jsonschema-form catches the submit event with `event.preventDefault()` and then calls the [`onSubmit`](#onSubmit) function, where you could send a request programmatically with `fetch` or similar.

-## additionalMetaSchemas

-This prop allows you to validate the form data against another JSON Schema meta schema, for example, JSON Schema draft-04.
-See [Validation](../usage/validation.md) for more information.

 ## ArrayFieldTemplate

 React component used to customize how alls arrays are rendered on the form.
 See [Custom Templates](../advanced-customization/custom-templates.md) for more information.